 Hey, sidenote!
 If you’re traveling to the UK or live in the UK, whether for a short period of time or as an expat, why don’t you join my Facebook group where you can ask questions, get advice or just look at pretty pictures of this part of the world!
 Just click here to request to join and I’ll add you!

-You might be surprised that the closest cinema to you in London isn’t always the best!
+You might also be surprised that the closest cinema to you in London isn’t always the best!

 Best Budget Cinemas in London